TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 ### Get intergenic start and end positions for gene pairs

 We outputted intergenic start and end positions for gene pairs using the sctipt ['output_intergenic_start_end_and_dist.py'](output_intergenic_start_end_and_dist.py).
-This script also re-calculates and outputs genomic distance and can be run on any file with the format eupsc_gene1;octbi_gene1, eupsc_gene2;octbi_gene2 in the first column.
+This script also recalculates and outputs genomic distance and can be run on any file with the format eupsc_gene1;octbi_gene1, eupsc_gene2;octbi_gene2 in the first column.
 This script outputs one file per species bedfile inputed.

 ```bash
 python3 output_intergenic_start_end_and_dist.py eupsc.bed octbi.bed sepof.bed 409493_100000_EUPvs212489_50000_OBI_genom_dist_interact_threshold_10eupsc_10octbi_with_sof.txt